DamienIrving/teaching/swc-shell/tutorial.md

 ### A more comprehensive justification

-That's a pretty compelling example, however a programmer might argue that you could also automate Nelle's analysis by writing an appropriate Python script.
+That's a pretty compelling example, however an experienced programmer might argue that you could also automate Nelle's analysis by writing an appropriate Python script.
 A more complete justification for learning the shell would therefore be that *so much else depends on it*.
 Installing software (like Python), configuring your default text editor, and controlling remote machines (e.g. printers) frequently assume a basic familiarity with the shell.
 Many